Pouloo/ShellDocumentation/SHELL_MANUAL.md

 # POWERSHELL

 ## COMMAND LINE INTERPRETER
+> [!NOTE]
-The base syntax of powershell couldn't be more different from bash and other unix-like shells and terminals, even sporting a unique name for its commands, `cmdlets` (meaning commandlets, very adorable), however i find the one to one ressemblence of default aliases for some of these commands and basic BASH commands to be a proof of at least some degree of inspiration from BASH, including the presence of a `man` command.
+> The base syntax of powershell couldn't be more different from bash and other unix-like shells and terminals, even sporting a unique name for its commands, `cmdlets` (meaning commandlets, very adorable), however i find the one to one ressemblence of default aliases for some of these commands and basic BASH commands to be a proof of at least some degree of inspiration from BASH, including the presence of a `man` command.
 Arguments for `cmdlets` are often to be preceded by an informative option-like `parameter`, but it can *sometimes* be ignored.

 ### Syntax
-> [!IMPORTANT]
+> [!NOTE]
-> POWERSHELL having parameter-based arguments virually doubles the number of "options" for each command.
+> POWERSHELL having parameter-based arguments virtually doubles the number of "options" for each command.
 Therefore, only the most common/useful parameters will be specified, i apologize in advance for the lack of exhaustiveness.
 - **`Command-Name.OptionFunc`** `-Parameter 1` *`argument 1`* `-Parameter 2` *`argument 2`* `-Parameter n` *`argument n`* = The proper syntax for command execution and argument specification.
 The `-Parameter 1` can *sometimes* be omitted, then, the argument simply has to be put in the order the parameter would precede it if it were there.
 Some commands accept specialized functions accessed like the C direct acces operator (`.`) which allow to shape the output in a specific way, it can therefore be considered the equivalent for BASH options, i.e, ***how*** a command behaves.

 - `.` = Signifies the current directory in which you are situated.